drocheam/optrace/docs/source/usage/gui.rst

 **Overview**

-An overview of the mouse navigation and a list of keyboard shortcuts is provided below.
+An overview of the mouse navigation and keyboard shortcuts is provided below.

 .. list-table:: Available mouse and keyboards shortcuts inside the scene
    :header-rows: 1
-   :align: center
+   :align: left
-   :widths: 100 300
+   :widths: 75 300

    * - Shortcut
      - Function